KrishnaSiddharthaNemalikanti/Egen-JobPortal/README.md

 * Initially the location of the Application is set to current location of the user.

-* For Better search results, please select Newyork as your Location.
+* For Better search results, please select Berlin as your Location.